Ask Chef Dennis

 • About

-• ×
+×

 Home » Recipes » Chicken Recipes

-Chicken Scarpariello {Shoemaker’s Chicken}
+Chicken Scarpariello Recipe

-Published: Apr 21, 2022 · Modified: Jul 17, 2022 by Chef Dennis Littley
+Published: Apr 21, 2022 · Modified: Apr 9, 2025 by Chef Dennis Littley

-Jump to Recipe Print Recipe
+Jump to Recipe

-As I always say there are as many ways to make a dish as there are Italian grandmothers.
+As I always say, there are as many ways to make a dish as there are Italian grandmothers.

-close up of chicken scarpariello on a white plate
+Close up of chicken scarpariello on a white plate

 Two of my other favorite chicken and pasta dishes are Chicken Pepperoni and Tuscan Chicken with Sausage.

-Not only does setting your ingredients up ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.
+Setting up your ingredients not only helps speed up the cooking process but also helps ensure you have all of the ingredients on hand to make the recipe.

-Remember recipes are guidelines, have fun in your kitchen being creative!
+Remember, recipes are guidelines, have fun in your kitchen being creative!

 • boneless chicken breasts